fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 ??VERTICAL
 ### Testing decay

-* If you do not trust in them, you do not take care of them. <!-- .element: class="fragment" -->
+* If you do not trust in them, you do not take care of them <!-- .element: class="fragment" -->
-* If you do not take care of them, they will become worthless. <!-- .element: class="fragment" -->
+* If you do not take care of them, they will become worthless <!-- .element: class="fragment" -->
 * And you will be left with a bulk of unmaintainable code, as always... <!-- .element: class="fragment" -->

 ??VERTICAL